xitiomet/routeput/README.md

 (also some special fields are added to the object, more on that later).

 ANYTHING can be anything!
 In the example above the word ANYTHING represents the name of the channel your websocket clients are talking on.
-This is the many-to-many functionality of Route.put anything transmitted to a channel is received by all in the channel, unless a collector connection is formed.
+This is the many-to-many functionality of Routeput anything transmitted to a channel is received by all in the channel, unless a collector connection is formed.

 Collectors are special clients that receive all events transmitted by anyone on the channel, if a collector is connected to a channel, none of the other clients will see each others messages and all messages are delivered to the collector, who then may respond to each client individually or together as a whole.
 Any Messages transmitted by the collector are sent to all members of the channel